top of page

 Biography

-Born and raised in Tuscany, Victoria Armillotta is a British-Italian soprano who is quickly establishing herself as an in-demand soprano soloist.
-Since graduating with Distinction in her Master of Arts degree from the Royal Academy of Music last year, she has been cast in four significant soprano roles, nationally and internationally.
+Born and raised in Tuscany, Victoria Armillotta is a British-Italian soprano who is based in London and is currently supported by the International Opera Awards.
+A recent graduate, she is quickly establishing herself as an in-demand soprano soloist being cast in several significant soprano roles, nationally and internationally.
 She has a particular affinity for Verismo repertoire, drawn by the immediate visceral connection this music evokes.
-Victoria previously studied at the Royal Northern College of Music where she was awarded a First Class Honours Bachelor of Music degree.
-She is currently based in London.
+Victoria graduated from the Royal Academy of Music (MA Distinction) studying with Nuccia Focile and is also a First-Class graduate of the Royal Northern College of Music (BMus Hons).

 In the RAM opera scenes, Victoria performed the roles of Mimì (La bohème), Donna Elvira (Don Giovanni), Suzel (L’amico Fritz) and Giulietta (I Capuleti e i Montecchi).
 Other operatic roles include Susanna (Le nozze di Figaro) with the Berlin Opera Academy, Musetta (La bohème) with Leeds Youth Opera, Euridice (Orfeo ed Euridice) with Stella Maris Trio, Malice (The Pilgrim’s Progress) at the RNCM, Erster Knabe (Die Zauberflöte), Mabel (The Pirates of Penzance) and the title role of Patience with Somerset Opera.
 In the RNCM opera scenes, she performed Noémie (Cendrillon) and Serpina (La serva padrona).
 As a chorister, Victoria performed in Roméo et Juliette and Die Zauberflöte with Savonlinna Opera Festival, Suor Angelica, Cendrillon, and The Pilgrim’s Progress at the RNCM, in Aida with Ellen Kent Opera & Ballet International (Palace Theatre Manchester) and Tarka the Otter by Stephen McNeff with the Two Moors Festival under the baton of Nicholas Cleobury (Exeter Cathedral).
 Further chorus work in baroque operas includes Venus and Adonis and Acis and Galatea alongside eminent baritone Donald Maxwell.

 Her concert highlights include appearing on German television as an operatic soloist in Fête de la Musique Berlin and recently performing Luonnotar Op.70 by Sibelius with Harrow Symphony Orchestra.
-Victoria has also premiered several contemporary works, three of which were part of her interdisciplinary project combining fine art and contemporary music A Sea Spell: Rossetti’s Sonnet and Painting Reimagined for voice and chamber ensemble.
+Victoria has also premiered several contemporary works, three of which were part of her interdisciplinary project combining fine art and contemporary music A Sea Spell: Rossetti’s Sonnet and Painting Reimagined for voice and chamber ensemble (click here to view Victoria's colour pencil replica of Dante Gabriel Rossetti's painting A Sea Spell).
 Also a passionate chamber musician, she performs with Stella Maris Trio around the UK.
 Together, they have performed many concert programmes in distinguished venues such as Blenheim Palace and Exeter Cathedral.

 As an oratorio soloist, her repertoire includes First Lady in Handel’s Solomon, Pergolesi’s Stabat Mater, Mozart's Mass in C, Haydn’s Lord Nelson Mass and Schubert’s Mass in G. As a chorister, she performed in Haydn’s Die Schöpfung at the Royal Albert Hall as part of the BBC Proms alongside the BBC Philharmonic under the baton of Omer Meir Wellber and in the Royal Academy Chorus in Mahler’s Third Symphony conducted by Semyon Bychkov at the Royal Festival Hall.
 She also performed Mahler’s Third Symphony and Second Symphony as well as Verdi's Requiem with the Philharmonia Chorus with whom she's a current member.